dreamportdev/Osdev-Notes/06_Userspace/03_Handling_Interrupts.md

 ltr $0x28
 ```

 It's that simple!
 Now the cpu knows where to find our TSS.
-It's worth noting that you only need to reload the task register if the TSS has moved in memory.
-Ideally your TSS should never move, and so should only be loaded once.
+It's worth noting that we only need to reload the task register if the TSS has moved in memory.
+Ideally it should never move, and so should only be loaded once.
 If the fields of the TSS are ever updated, the CPU will use the new values the next time it needs them, no need to reload TR.

 ### Putting It All Together